 Is Agile Development an Option?

-by Henry Hwangbo, Guest Author
+post by Chris Curran on May 29, 2009by Henry Hwangbo, Guest Author

 Agility is a term that is applied to everything from sports to dog shows, and everything in between.
 More recently, agility has been used to describe engineering methods, including software.
 In the mid-1990s, “lightweight” software methods gained some traction, aided in part to the growth of object oriented analysis and design.
 Finally in 2001, the term agile was ratified as a software development approach and described in the Agile Manifesto (and Dilbert).